PensionMath

 Plan A's 25-years-any-age provision

 This is genuinely unusual.
 Most states that once offered "years of service only" retirement paths have eliminated them in post-recession reforms.
 New Mexico kept it for Plan A members.
-If you have 25 years of PERA service and you're a Plan A member, you can retire at any age over 55 with a full unreduced benefit.
-No age floor beyond 55 applies.
+If you have 25 years of PERA service and you're a Plan A member, you can retire at any age with a full unreduced benefit.
+No age floor applies.
 Age 47, age 50, age 52 with 25 years.
 All qualify.

 The financial implications are significant in both directions.
 A member who retires at 47 and lives to 87 collects 40 years of pension income.
 At $48,750 per year with a 2% COLA (when paid), the cumulative nominal payout approaches $2.4 million.
 But that also means 40 years of inflation exposure, and 40 years with no Social Security supplementing it.